 After all, this is where Hakimi has developed into a two-time African Youth Player of the Year while establishing himself as one of the most exciting young talents in world football.

 At the heart of that has been the faith Dortmund have placed in their youthful loanee, reaffirming their position as the most attractive club in Europe for young players to go and thrive.

 Regular football without the Sword of Damocles-like threat of failure is why Jadon Sancho has developed into such a prodigious player, why Erling Haaland opted for Dortmund over any other club to further his development and why the likes of Gio Reyna are benefiting from being given a clear pathway from the youth setup to the first team.

 Hakimi is no different and he sought Dortmund out as an option due to the opportunities he knew he would be given.
 Stuck behind former Bayer Leverkusen man Dani Carvajal in the Real pecking order, Hakimi had just nine league appearances and two UEFA Champions League outings for Los Blancos before Dortmund made their move.

-His senior appearances have increased three-fold since and Hakimi is well aware of how his game has benefitted from more playing time, saying he had to “improve a lot” during his time at the Signal Iduna Park and that the result a year-and-a-half on is “a different Achraf.”
+His senior appearances have increased five-fold since and Hakimi is well aware of how his game has benefitted from more playing time, saying he had to “improve a lot” during his time at the Signal Iduna Park and that the result nearly two years on is “a different Achraf.”